mharen/mharen.github.io/blog/2010/2010-10-konami-code-in-js.md

 title: The Konami Code In JS
 ---

-<p><strong>Goal:</strong> detect the Konami code when entered and do something cool.
+<strong>Goal:</strong> detect the Konami code when entered and do something cool.
 If you're not familiar with the Konami, do <a href="http://en.wikipedia.org/wiki/Konami_Code">some research</a>.
-If you have no interest in code, you can enter the Konami code on this site, chuckle or balk, and go on about your day.</p>
+If you have no interest in code, you can enter the Konami code on this site, chuckle or balk, and go on about your day.

-<p>To implement this we’ll need two basic components: a sequence detector to figure out when the code has been entered, and the &quot;something cool&quot;.</p>  <h4>Sequence Detector</h4>
+To implement this we’ll need two basic components: a sequence detector to figure out when the code has been entered, and the &quot;something cool&quot;.  <h4>Sequence Detector</h4>

-<p>First, we need to determine what sequence we're interested in in terms of <a href="http://www.quirksmode.org/js/keys.html">key codes</a>:</p>
+First, we need to determine what sequence we're interested in in terms of <a href="http://www.quirksmode.org/js/keys.html">key codes</a>:
 <blockquote>   <pre class="csharpcode"><span class="kwrd">var</span> DesiredSequence = [
               38 <span class="rem">// up</span>
             , 38 <span class="rem">// up</span>